jidroid/ws/content/_index.md

-# Hey, I’m Jidin 👋
+# hey, i’m jidin 👋

-I'm into databases, distributed systems, machine learning, startups, and writing.
+i'm into databases, distributed systems, machine learning, startups, and writing.

-Counting on the serendipity of internet to meet interesting folks, [hit me up](mailto:jd@jidin.co).
+counting on the serendipity of internet to meet interesting folks, [hit me up](mailto:jd@jidin.co).